xperseguers/t3ext-restdoc/Documentation/AdministratorManual/InstallingExtension/Index.rst

 Installing the extension
 ------------------------

-There are a few steps necessary to install the Sphinx/reStructuredText Documentation Viewer extension.
+There are a few steps necessary to install the Sphinx Documentation Viewer Plugin extension.
 If you have installed other extensions in the past, you will run into little new here.

 .. _admin-manual-install-em: